carbonplan/cdr-database/methods/metrics.md

 In other cases, where the volume is primarily driven by procurement of materials for an industrial process, we try to assess whether there is enough information in public materials to show an internally consistent calculation that yields the given volume number.
 But this is not a verification of the ability for the project to procure the necessary materials.
 Rather, it’s a demonstration of internal consistency.

 In many cases we were unable to validate volume through an independent calculation or using project information, either because we lacked sufficient detail to parameterize an otherwise well-specific proposal, or because we were unable to replicate broad claims with simple models.
 Where possible, we indicated in our comments what additional information would be useful.
 A lack of validation on volume should not necessarily be taken as criticism, and we hope to improve in this ability over time.

+Key details needed to validate forest project volumes include project area, forest type, claimed standing stock, and claimed growth rate.
+For forest projects that include timber production, harvesting cycles must also be clearly communicated.
+For soil projects, key details include project area, specificity around interventions claimed to produce climate benefits, and a clear methodology for modeling or measuring changes in soil organic carbon.
+For biomass projects, key details include feedstock, annual production capacity, and claimed rate of sequestration per unit of transformed biomass.
+For DAC projects, key details needed include sorbent or solvent technology, project removal capacity, and clarity around the fate of captured CO2.
+For mineralization projects, key details needed include exchange material(s), claimed exchange rate(s), and some combination of claimed time bounds or exchange material volume bounds.
+Ocean projects are diverse and analyzed on a case by case basis.

 <Table
   type='icons'